aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/export-worksheet/_index.md

 - `objectType` – The type of Excel object to export (e.g., `worksheet`).
 - `format` – The desired output format (e.g., `tiff`).
 Both parameters are required and are passed as query strings.

-You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
+You can use the cURL command-line tool to access Aspose.Cells web services easily.
 The following example shows how to call the Cloud API with cURL.

 ### Request